DigitalProductInnovationAndDevelopment/Security-Findings-Recommender-System/documentation/01 - prerequisites.md

       ```

-## Ollama
+### Ollama

 The project relies on the Ollama API for generating AI-powered recommendations.
-Follow these steps to set up Ollama:
+Follow these steps to set up Ollama when running without Docker:

 1. **Install Ollama:**
    - Download and install Ollama from the [official website](https://www.ollama.com/).